niceiq/twitter-formatter/README.md

 # Twitter Formatter
 This script will convert any video to a format that is supported by Twitter/X.

+**Dependencies:**

+* ffmpeg
+* bc

 I designed it because I often post trade executions on my Twitter page [@adamemoustaine](https://twitter.com/adamemoustaine) and I had a lot of trouble uploading vidoes after they have been recorded.

 This script also automatically speeds up videos to 120 seconds if needed.
-If you don't need that feature and want to post longer video, you can simply comment out the following line:
+If you don't need that feature and want to post longer video, you can simply remove
+the following line:

 ```sh
 -vf "setpts=$SPEED_PTS*PTS" \